 I often use the saying ‘the day you stop learning is the day you stop earning!’

 In an increasingly competitive world, there is no such thing as standing still.
-All around you, people are actively moving forwards and standing still really means you’re falling behind.
+All around you, people are actively moving forward and standing still really means you’re falling behind.

 High achievers have this insatiable thirst for learning.

-They keep feeding their mind, growing personally and professionally.
+They keep feeding their minds, growing personally and professionally.

-High achievers are in a restless pursuit for adding value in whatever endeavour they are committed to.
+High achievers are in a restless pursuit for adding value in whatever endeavor they are committed to.

 They are focused on helping others and making a positive difference first – throwing the boomerang far and wide – knowing success, in whatever form this may be, will follow.

-How many of these traits are part of your DNA?
+How many of these high achiever traits are part of your DNA?